ivanonchuru/ivanonchuru/README.md

 - 👋 Hi, I’m @ivanonchuru
 - 👀 I’m interested in Dynamics NAV, Dynamics Business Central AL Development, C# and ASP.NET
-- 🌱 I’m currently learning AL, C# and ASP.NET
+- 🌱 I’m currently playing around with AL, C# and ASP.NET and blazor.

 <!---
 ivanonchuru/ivanonchuru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.